 Online Therapy

-I can see you online across the globe (depending on the legalities of where you are physically located).
+I can see you online in California and internationally (depending on the legalities of where you are physically located).

 You are not expected to know the legalities before you contact me.
 Just let me know where you are/will be located, and I will let you know about the regulations for online therapy in that location.